william-santini/WiSSkHy/README.md

 ## Database Structure

-`WiSSkHy` manages **stations** as operational entities (hydrological sites equipped with sensors or used for field campaigns) and links them to **features of interest (FOI)**, i.e. the real-world entities being observed (rivers, cross-sections, basins, lakes, transects...).
+`RIO` manages **stations** as operational entities (hydrological sites equipped with sensors or used for field campaigns) and links them to **features of interest (FOI)**, i.e. the real-world entities being observed (rivers, cross-sections, basins, lakes, transects...).

 The database stores both:
 - **Direct observations** coming from sensors (e.g., limnigraphs, ADCP), and
 - **Derived data** (e.g., discharge, sediment fluxes), which are not produced by a physical sensor but calculated from raw data.

-Because of this, `WiSSkHy` relies on the concept of **time series** rather than direct **datastreams** as defined in the SensorThings standard.
+Because of this, `RIO` relies on the concept of **time series** rather than direct **datastreams** as defined in the SensorThings standard.
 However, each time series can still be associated with a sensor when relevant.

-The database structure makes it possible to map `WiSSkHy` entities (things, time series, data, FOI) to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `WiSSkHy` can therefore be considered as **conceptually aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.
+The database structure makes it possible to map `RIO` entities (things, time series, data, FOI) to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `RIO` can therefore be considered as **conceptually aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.

 **UUIDs** are automatically assigned to each core entity (`things`, `feature_of_interest`, `time_series`, `data`, `discrete_sampling`, etc.) to guarantee uniqueness and to facilitate merging of databases from different sources without conflicts.
 The UUID is generated directly in the SQL code and the user don't have to care about it.